 The balancing of the Reserve Unit is based on physical changes in the power output.
-The balancing must be delivered to its full power within 15 minutes of the order.
+The balancing must be delivered to its full power within 15 minutes from the moment of activation.
 It must be possible to activate the bid at the offered power during the entire operating hour.